THE-STAR-OF-THE-SHOW/THE-STAR-OF-THE-SHOW/README.md

 Darkshippers/Proshippers (i dont care abt yall just dont get into my ships) People who gossip
 Uhshs People who judge someone based on NO PROOF or rumors.
-Rodger/Caramelo/Santiago/ or any other people who thrid wheeled me son of a bitches Judging my friends or me or my github
+Rodger/Caramelo/Santiago/ or any other people who thrid wheeled me son of a bitches (ts argument is so old, yes ik, but it affected my trust in so many ways.)
+Judging my friends or me or my github
 People who dislike objectums
 PEOPLE WHO TALK ABT HOW BAD TAMERS IS TO ME EBEBDBI DONT FUCKING CARE